 Council of Portsmouth Students (CoPS)

-CoPS gives a platform for their voice to be heard and enables students to play an active role in bringing about change which will affect all young people.
-Students will attend three student summit days as well as a Student Voice Celebration Day.
-Each event will consist of lots of fun and engaging activities to help the students achieve their goals.
-During each summit, students will identify a number of key areas to implement school improvements.
+CoPS gives a platform for students’ voices to be heard and enables students to play an active role in bringing about change which will affect all young people in the city.
+Students involved in CoPS attend three student summit days across an academic year, where best practice is shared, guest speakers are invited to contribute, and engaging activities are undertaken to not only help the students achieve their action plan goals, but also to educate and inspire them, often leading to them passing this on to their peers.

 You Speak Programme